mmertama/Gempyre/README.md

 The error is not fatal, but as a consequence the default UI is not drawn on its own window and it fallbacks to the default browser.

 Q: How to use some HTML/JS/CSS feature for GUI from C++ that does not have a API?</br>
-A: Try Ui::eval, it let you execute javascript in the gui context: e.g. Here I change a checkbox element so it fires a change event.
+A: Try `Ui::eval()`, it let you execute javascript in the gui context: e.g. Here I change a checkbox element so it fires a change event.

 ```cpp
 ui.eval("document.getElementById(\"" + check_box.id() + "\").click();");
 ```
 Q: Why Canvas drawings seems to happen in random order?</br>
-A: Canvas drawing is highly asynchronous operation and subsequent CanvasElement::draw operations may not get updated in the order you have called them.
-The solution is either make a single draw call where all items are updated once, or use CanvasElement::draw_completed to wait until each draw has happen.
-CanvaElement::draw_completed should be used for animations (or game like frequent updates) instead of timers for updating the graphics.
+A: Canvas drawing is highly asynchronous operation and subsequent `CanvasElement::draw` operations may not get updated in the order you have called them.
+The solution is either make a single draw call where all items are updated once, or use `CanvasElement::draw_completed` to wait until each draw has happen. `CanvaElement::draw_completed` should be used for animations (or game like frequent updates) instead of timers for updating the graphics.
 Example: https://github.com/mmertama/Gempyre/blob/6ef49c831c39f8dd67a0cd656f26dae4a2ff46e0/examples/fire/src/main.cpp#L100

-Q: Why Bempyre::Bitmap merge is not working?</br>
+Q: Why `Bempyre::Bitmap` merge is not working?</br>
-A: You are likely mergin on uninitialized bitmap.
-Gempyre::Bitmap(width, height) or Gempyre::Bitmap::create(width, height) does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap is not drawn.
-To initialize the bitmap, use Gempyre::Bitmap::Bitmap(0, 0, width, height, Gempyre::Color::White), or draw a rectangle to fill the Bitmap, after the construction.
+A: You are likely mergin on uninitialized bitmap. `Gempyre::Bitmap(width, height)` or `Gempyre::Bitmap::create(width, height)` does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap is not drawn.
+To initialize the bitmap, use `Gempyre::Bitmap::Bitmap(0, 0, width, height, Gempyre::Color::White)`, or draw a rectangle to fill the Bitmap, after the construction.

 ## Example